brianreinhard/RTSP-Based-Pinball-Streaming-System/README.md

 and open-source software, I was able to create a reliable, high quality multi-camera production platform for a fraction of the cost.

-The total costs for my system was under **$800**.
+The total cost for my system was under **$800**.
 This does not include the cost of a pc/laptop as I already owned a Macbook Pro.
 Costs will vary based on parts/materials that you choose for your own setup. **eBay is your friend!!!**

 ## Design Requirements